opentdf/otdfctl/docs/man/policy/resource-mappings/get.md

     - g
   flags:
     - name: id
-      description: The ID of the resource mapping to get.
+      description: The ID of the resource mapping to get
       default: ""
 ---